GabrielSlima/blog/articles/clean-code-clean-systems.md

     <h3>Cross-Cutting Concerns</h3>
     <p>
         The motive for decomponsing a system or application into modules separated by concerns is to promote a loosely coupled desing, increase the maintainability and reusability of each module and, at the same time, keep them free.
-This means that each module by applying encapsulation and providing well defined interfaces have freedom to change the way their public interfaces work internally without affecting clients.
+This means that each module by applying encapsulation and abstraction providing well defined interfaces has freedom to change the way their public interfaces work internally without affecting clients.
     </p>
     <p>
         But some concerns are not actually part of the main logic of a determined concern and can be used by any other module inside the system or application.
 These are also known as